Central: The Original Store

 Nestled in the heart of Bangkok, Central: The Original Store draws from a family heritage honouring the history of Central Group.
 The design, as reimagined by Vincent Van Duysen, pays homage to the building’s origin and history, thrusting it forward into a cultural centre that embraces the contexts of Bangkok’s neighbourhoods, and the changing world around them.

-The main monolith, whose façade is covered in traditional, hand-crafted terracotta tiles from Lampang province, is reminiscent of Central Chidlom’s original frontage.
+The main monolith, whose façade is covered in traditional, hand-crafted terracotta tiles from Lampang province, is reminiscent of Central’s original frontage.
 The body is dotted with expansive floor-to-ceiling glass openings flooding the space with natural light and granting visitors views of the surrounding districts.
 A peculiar architectural element is the rooftop, treated as a detached volume, almost an insert, characterised by black metal sheet cladding.

 Each level within Central: The Original Store has a unique function.
 The vast street-front glass panels recall Bangkok’s very first window display.
 The first floor sets the mood with the intimate vibe of an elegant entryway, encompassing terrazzo floors and high concrete ceilings punctuated by wooden beams.
 This is not a remake, but rather a tribute to the era’s unspoken language of aesthetic unity.